 Tuition fees at higher educational institutions differ between institution and the amount can depend on whether the institution is state or privately owned.
 Public universities do not have tuition fees although they do have an annual registration or administration fee which all students must pay.
 Please find further information about fees on each school’s website.

-If you are looking for studies in Iceland, The Ploteus Database for Learning Opportunities and Qualifications in Europe offers an extensive list of available studies in Iceland.
+If you are looking for studies in Iceland, Study in Iceland offers an extensive list of available studies in Iceland.